 - Select the required page from the Drill through sub-menu; there should be at least one available.

 You will be presented with an additional page, filtered depending on what was selected and where you drilled through from.
 Pages available in this manner are known as Hidden Pages, although they are visible (and need to be) in Power BI Desktop.

 There can be further options, including Drilling throughs, but you won't know unless you look.

-To return to the previous page, select the blue arrow in the circle on the top left of the page (indicated) or select one of the pages, also indicated.
+To return to the previous page, select the blue arrow in the circle on the top right of the page (indicated) or select one of the pages, also indicated.

 This concludes the Teams Installation guide.